SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 TS=
 (
  (
-  ("ready" OR "readiness" OR "prepar" OR "school readiness") NEAR
+  ("ready" OR "readiness" OR "prepared*
+  NEAR
-   ("primary education*" OR "primary school*" OR "elementary school*") )
+   ("primary education*" OR "primary school*" OR "elementary school*" OR "first grade" OR "1st grade*") )
+  OR
+  "school readiness"
   OR
    (
     (
      ("children*" OR "under-five*" OR "early childhood")